Head of PSHCE: Mr G Mylles

 What is PSHCE?

-PSHCE stands for Personal, Social, Health and Citizenship Education.
+PSHCE stands for Personal, Social, Health, Citizenship and Economic Education.
 PSHCE is a school subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy, safe, and prepared for life and work in modern Britain.
 PSHCE programmes have an impact on both academic and non-academic outcomes for pupils, particularly the most vulnerable and disadvantaged.

 Why do we study PSHCE?